Craft (or Real) Cyder is a natural apple fermentation product. CAMRA (CAMpaign for Real Ale) has a definition for real cyder:

 This statement means that pretty much any cyder you buy from a supermarket is not a real cyder and could be considered as ultra-processed food.

-In keeping with our community focus and environmental ethos we also reuse standard (short) amber bottles and donate the dried pomace (fruit pulp) to a local community interest smallholding to feed their livestock.
-The pomace is a by-product from cider making, and the livestock is not intended for human consumption.
+In keeping with our community focus and environmental ethos we also donate the dried pomace (fruit pulp) to a local community interest smallholding to feed their livestock.
+The pomace is not wasted, it is a by-product from cider making, and the livestock we feed are not intended for human consumption.

 Cyder can be made from any apples, including crab apples.
 If you drink cyder from the West Country your cyder is most likely made from cider apple varieties.
 In the East Counties it is more likely that the apples are a mix of culinary and dessert apples.
 Each variety will have an impact on both the fermentation process and the resultant flavour and finish.
-Our cyder started with Bramley’s Seedling apples to which we have added all sorts of local varieties.
-We are also fortunate to have a cyder made from cider varieties.
+Our cyders are made from all kinds of apples and pears, dessert, culinary, crab, wild and cider.

-Cydefx cyders and perrys are all unfiltered, unpasteurised, vegan friendly, gluten free, have no added sulphites post-fermentation and contain no known allergens.
+Cydefx cyders and perrys are all unfiltered, unpasteurised, vegan friendly, gluten free, have no added sulphites (post-fermentation) or sugars and contain no known allergens.

-What our cyder is not: It’s not mass produced, watered down (whether it’s water, syrup or juice, we don’t do it), processed (evaporated or condensed), never from concentrate, or pasteurised.
+What our cyder is not: It’s not mass produced, processed (evaporated or condensed), reconstituted with water or watered down to 4.5%, never from concentrate, or pasteurised.
 We believe that cyders produced like this are not cyder at all.
-It doesn’t contain any added sugar (except for a tiny amount added to the bottle for conditioning) or preservatives, or the devil's dandruff (artificial sweeteners).
-Our cyder is not a “supermarket” cyder so it won’t be found all year round on the shelves, it’s a seasonal product.
+It doesn’t contain any added sugar (except for a tiny amount added to the bottle for conditioning) or preservatives, or artificial sweeteners.
+Our cyder is not a “supermarket” cyder so it won’t necessarily be found all year round on the shelves, it’s a seasonal product.

-How to enjoy our cyder: It really must be from a cold fridge, chilling the cyder makes it a refreshing beverage, emphasises the light fizz and allows for the appreciation of its dryness.
+How to enjoy our cyder: Everyone enjoys different cyders at different temperatures, but we really like ours from a cold fridge, chilling the cyder makes it a refreshing beverage, emphasises the light fizz and allows for the appreciation of its dryness.
 Bottles should be opened and poured carefully to ensure that any sediment, that may have settled in the bottom, is left behind (leave at least a centimetre in the bottle to be sure), but it’s not harmful and can be consumed if you prefer it that way.

 Cyder or Cider?
 These different spellings have been in use for hundreds of years and were often used interchangeably by the same person to mean the same thing.
 However, there is a common belief that Cyder (with a Y) was once used to define a craft product, to differentiate it from a mass produced Cider (with an I).
 Cyder was used for the first pressing of the fruit, using all and just the juice obtained, it is often matured in the cask or bottle.
-Cider on the other hand was once a drink obtained from diluting the juice or putting water through a re-pressing of pulp.
+Cider on the other hand was once a drink obtained from diluting the juice or putting water through a re-pressing of pulp - this is sometimes referred to as “Ciderkin”.
 Today, the difference is just in the marketing of product.
 We chose our name “Cydefx” to mark the craft heritage of what we do, although we also use “Cider” to describe some of our products - this is only a marketing decision, not any reference to the quality of our product.